 Many people’s symptoms

 One of the hallmarks of childhood ADHD is high energy and an inability to sit still.
 The amount of physical movement might change for some teens with ADHD.
-For example, hyperactivity may morph into general restlessness, but inattention and impulsivity may persist.
+For example,

 Academic ups and downs

 In late middle school and high school, academic demands increase at the same time as parents and teachers begin expecting students to show more self-discipline and independence.
 A variety of circumstances can lead to academic challenges:

 - The practicalities of high school — changing classrooms, having different teachers, and using lockers — can make it harder to stay organized.